hankbao/libreboot/docs/install/x200_external.md

 Not to be confused with wifi (wifi is fine).

-Intel Turbo Memory {#turbomem}
+Intel Turbo Memory
 ==================

 Some X200 devices were sold with Intel Turbo Memory installed in the top-most mini PCI-e slot.
 This has been [shown to be ineffective](http://www.anandtech.com/show/2252) at disk caching or battery saving in most use cases.
 While there are [Linux drivers](https://github.com/yarrick/turbomem) available, it is blacklisted in at least GNU+Trisquel, and possibly other free operating systems.
 It should probably be removed.

 Memory
 ======